RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ## Audit Logging Procedures

 Audit log files must be generated for all events relating to the security of the CA.
-For CAs operated in a virtual machine environment (VME)[^2], audit logs must be generated for all applicable events on both the virtual machine (VM) and isolation kernel (i.e. hypervisor).
+For CAs, KEDs, and DDSs operated in a virtual machine environment (VME)[^2], audit logs must be generated for all applicable events on both the virtual machine (VM) and isolation kernel (i.e., hypervisor).

 Where possible, the security audit logs must be automatically collected.
 Where this is not possible, a logbook, paper form, or other physical mechanism must be used.